homieiot/homie-testsuite/README.md

 ## Format

-The testsuite provided multiple YAML testset files containing test defitions.
+The testsuite provided multiple YAML testset files containing test definitions.
 The data format of these files is described in the following chapters.

 ### Testset